-Still in the quarter of 2018 and already we’re being reminded of the gluttony of malicious exploits in intel Processors, weak database infrastructure, the use of weak passwords, and inadequate security choices.
+Still in the quarter of the year and already we’re being reminded of the gluttony of malicious exploits in intel Processors, weak database infrastructure, the use of weak passwords, and inadequate security choices.
 The year is starting with an explosive start, what can we do?
 The security exploits may be similar to the Y2K problems that plagued the computer industry in 1999.
 The amount of money thrown around to patch the issue was insane – and yet, nothing happened.
 As daunting as the media is making the security threats to be, you just cannot ignore them. here are a few recommendations by evolving Media.

 - Select two or three individuals to be responsible for the online security of your business,

 - Make sure your site uses a proper SSL Security Certificate,